samipmainali/SpotGen-Spotify-Account-Generator/README.md

  Set the condition to From email is and enter "no-reply@spotify.com".
  Set the action to Move to folder and select the "Spotify" folder.

-5. Create another filter in Zoho Mail to automatically move password change emails to the "PasswordChanged" folder:
+5. Create another filter in Mail to automatically move password change emails to the "PasswordChanged" folder:

  Go to Settings > Filters > New Filter.
  Set the condition type to AND.